 Aleksandar Stević studies the 19th and 20th century novel, and is particularly interested in the intersections of literary form and developments in social, intellectual and political history.
 He is currently studying the development of the European Bildungsroman between 1830 and 1930.
 Other interests include the history and theory of tragedy from the Greeks to contemporary cinema, political contexts of European modernisms, problems of Holocaust representation, and the history of literary criticism and aesthetics.

 Stefan H. Uhlig (Director of Studies) is a Lecturer in English and Director of Studies for Part I at King’s.
-He also serves as the College’s Admissions Tutor.
 He teaches eighteenth-century and Romantic literature in Part I, and Greek tragedy, moral thought, and the history of literary criticism in Part II.
 He has published on the idea of world literature, eighteenth-century conversation, and the value of ordinary life in Gray and Wordsworth.
 He is writing a study of the conceptual resources of literary studies, and is co-editor of Aesthetics and the Work of Art: Adorno, Kafka, Richter (2009) and of Wordsworth’s Poetic Theory: Knowledge, Language, Experience (2010).

 Nicolette Zeeman (Director of Studies) teaches medieval literature in Part I, and is Director of Studies for Part II at King’s.
 She works on medieval literature and devotional writings in English, French and Latin: Piers Plowman, spiritual and pastoral works, allegorical narrative, medieval ‘literary theory’, song and lyric, Chaucer, theories of idolatry and embodiment in the later Middle Ages.